magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 ## Manage your configuration <!-- and protect sensitive settings --> {#cloud-config-manage-sens-over}
 Magento's store configuration is located in the database and there is one database per system.
 This can make the configuration of multiple systems (such as staging and production) difficult.

-Starting with version `magento-cloud-configuration` release 101.4.1 on Magento Enterprise Cloud Editio 2.1.4, we store configuration values are specified in a new configuration file, `app/etc/config.local.php`, which is in source control.
+Starting with version `magento-cloud-configuration` release 101.4.1 on Magento Enterprise Cloud Edition 2.1.4, we store configuration values are specified in a new configuration file, `app/etc/config.local.php`, which is in source control.

 Using `config.local.php`, you can, for example, disable static file optimization in your integration system (where you are developing and testing) and enable static file optimization in staging and production.